ribeiroAllison/planet-facts/README.md

 ### What I learned

-- I had never touched `React Router V6` before this project, therefore I had to study its documentation before engaging in this endeavor.

 - I've learned some cool ways to use JSX and path Hooks to make a `single component render lots of different information.`

 #### Some code I'm pride of